genjax-dev/genjax-chi/README.md

 ## 🔎 What is GenJAX?

-(**Probabilistic programming language**) GenJAX is a GPU-accelerated probabilistic programming language (PPL): a system which provides automation for building programs which denote probability distributions, and as well as automation for constructing samplers, variational approximations, gradient estimators for expected values, and more.
+(**Probabilistic programming language**) GenJAX is a probabilistic programming language (PPL): a system which provides automation for writing programs which perform computations on probability distributions, including sampling, variational approximation, gradient estimation for expected values, and more.

-(**With programmable inference**) The design of GenJAX is centered on _programmable inference_: automation which allows users to express and customize Bayesian inference algorithms, including advanced forms of Monte Carlo and variational inference methods.
+(**With programmable inference**) The design of GenJAX is centered on _programmable inference_: automation which allows users to express and customize Bayesian inference algorithms (algorithms for computing with posterior distributions: "_x_ affects _y_, and I observe _y_, what are my new beliefs about _x_?").
+Programmable inference includes advanced forms of Monte Carlo and variational inference methods.

 GenJAX's automation is based on two key concepts: _generative functions_ (GenJAX's version of probabilistic programs) and _traces_ (samples from probabilistic programs).
 GenJAX provides:
 * Modeling language automation for constructing complex probability distributions from pieces